webhintio/hint/docs/user-guide/rules/meta-viewport.md

 that may also offer some [performance improvements][gpu rasterization].

 > Mobile browsers render pages in a virtual "window" (the viewport),
-> usually wider than the screen, so they don't need to squeeze every
+> usually wider than the screen, so they don’t need to squeeze every
 > page layout into a tiny window (which would break many
 > non-mobile-optimized sites).
 Users can pan and zoom to see different
 > areas of the page.
 >
 > Mobile Safari introduced the "viewport meta tag" to let web
-> developers control the viewport's size and scale.
+> developers control the viewport’s size and scale.
 Many other mobile
 > browsers now support this tag.
 >
 > In recent years, screen resolutions have risen to the size that